vexeye/vex/README.md

 In Vexx there are two ways of coupling.

-- Strict via inheritance
+- Strict via blueprint inheritance
-- Loose via composition
+- Loose via dependency injection

 #### Inheritance